I've begun asking politicians about their plans. Results will be listed below.

 If the network earns enough to pay for itself, then it doesn't show up in the budget, so our politicians like to pretend.
 A well-built and well-run telecommunications network could easily pay for itself.
 Sadly, neither is true of the NBN in its current mutilated form, nor of the tragically-neglected legacy network.
 Parts of the latter are quite lucrative; Telstra has left the rest to decay.
 According to Baxter, the NBN as currently envisioned is not commercially viable in the long term.
 One way or another, we're going to pay.
 Privatising the NBN might allow the politicians to keep pretending, but it won't reduce the costs to the users (quite the opposite, in fact).
 As Baxter commented, it would take courage to relegate the expense to the budget bottom line (retain the infrastructure in public ownership, which is likely to reduce net costs, but those costs would show up as government expenditure).
 Is there an Australian politician with the cojones?

-trivial expense.
-Providing free access & usage would be more
+expense.
+Providing free access & usage would be more costly, but the

-costly, but the payers are the same whichever way the cost is paid: we,
+payers are the same whichever way the cost is paid: we, the people.

 What is the value of lives saved?